LinkedIn Ads Essentials for B2B Marketers

 What Makes LinkedIn Ads Different?

 LinkedIn is geared towards professionals, giving the platform a unique advantage.
-They have volumes of high-quality data that are incredibly useful to B2B brands, including job descriptions and resumes, which is very hard to replicate on platforms like Twitter or Facebook, where information is limited or more personal.
+They have volumes of high-quality data that are incredibly useful to B2B brands, including job descriptions and resumes, which are very hard to replicate on platforms like Twitter or Facebook, where information is limited or more personal.
 This can make a huge difference in your marketing results.

 Facebook has almost 3 billion people on its database, and LinkedIn has 700 million users, a smaller reach than larger platforms like Facebook.
 Also, users interact with the site differently and may spend less time on LinkedIn compared to other social media platforms.